 Descriptive videos are available from Talking Books Plus through the Perkins Library.

 Music services are provided directly to readers from NLS and not through the regional library.
 Music services include a circulating collection of braille, large print, and recorded instructional materials and a subscription program of magazines produced in braille, on cassette, and in large print.
 Musical recordings intended solely for listening are not part of the music collection, as these materials are readily available local public libraries and commercial vendors.

 Web-Braille is an internet service that provides electronic access to materials published in braille format.
 These materials may be read online, or downloaded to a braille notetaker or embosser.
 At present the National Library Service collection contains nearly 6,000 books, magazine titles, and musical scores.

-Digital and cassette machines to play National Library Service cassettes and cartridges are provided free of charge.
+Digital machines to play National Library Service cartridges are provided free of charge.
 You can keep the equipment as long as you remain an active member, by borrowing one book or magazine per calendar year.
 There is no deposit payment for this equipment.

 Machines and accessories can be mailed under Free Matter for the Blind mailing

 privileges.
 Do not pay postage to return or exchange equipment.